espruino/BangleApps/apps/gpsmagcourse/README.md

 However GPS position is noisy and prone to jump around.
 This results in randomly jumping GPS course values when speed is slow or standing still.
 So in these cases a user might want to get the moving direction from a compass instead.
-This is why this app replaces the GPS course with the compass heading when the speed is slower then 6 km/h (threshold is configurable, see settings).
+This is why this service replaces the GPS course with the compass heading when the speed is slower then 6 km/h (threshold is configurable, see settings).

 ## Important Notes
 * **Watch orientation**